Winged horse: Turkey

 In Islamic tradition, and in Turkey more specifically, the prophet Muhammad was said to have ridden the Buraq, or Al-Buraq, from Jerusalem, to the Heavens, back to Mecca in one night.
-While Buraq now constitutes or is said to appear as a flash of white lightning, the earliest biographies of Muhammad describe the steed as a white half-donkey, half-mule with large wings and the face of a human.
+While Buraq now constitutes or is said to appear as a flash of lightning, the earliest biographies of Muhammad describe the steed as a white half-donkey, half-mule with large wings and the face of a human.

 Iran

-In the Sasanid period and under Zoroastrian tradition, winged horses were understood as carrying souls and as manifestations of the Gods Tishtar and Bahram.
+In the Sasanid period and under Zoroastrian tradition, winged horses were understood as carrying souls and as manifestations of the gods Tishtar and Bahram.
 They were often depicted with one leg raised and on the backs of coins and priestly seals.

 African mythos

 The Pegasos Aithiopikos, or Ethiopian Pegasus, was born on the shores of the Red Sea near Eritrea.
 It was said to be directly descended from or inspired by the Greek Pegasus.
 The horse was said to be native to Ethiopia, with large wings, a reddish coat, and a large singular horn.